kelvn-dev/documentation-hub/interview-preparation/k8s.md

       name: app-secret
 ```

+## Sealed secrets

+Help encrypting k8s secret for safe storage in public repositories -> can commit encrypted manifests to GitHub without exposing sensitive data.
+Only cluster where the Sealed Secrets Operator is running can decrypt these manifests back into native Secret objects.

+- Sealed Secrets Operator: Watches for SealedSecret CRs and converts them into standard Secrets
+- kubeseal CLI: Encrypts plain Secret manifests into SealedSecret manifests
+- SealedSecret crd

 ## Kubeconfig

 The kubeconfig file is organized into three primary sections: clusters, users and contexts (Link clusters and users together, Ex: kelvin@minikube)